 Tour the street art

-I’m so partial to a bit of street art.
+Gawd, I love street art!
 Set against some of the town’s elaborate townhouses, the urban art gives an alternative vibe to the city.
 Like the best art, much of it tells a story – this urban mural below encourages young women to vote.

 LIKE STREET ART?
 Check out my Cape Town blog here.